Dealing with complaints about the PIRC

 7. Roles and Responsibilities

-Overall responsibility and accountability for the management of complaints about the PIRC or a member of his/her staff lies with the Director of Operations.
+Overall responsibility and accountability for the management of complaints about the PIRC or a member of his/her staff lies with the Head of Corporate Services.
 This ensures that our senior management own and are accountable for the decision.
 It also reassures the customer that their concerns have been taken seriously.

-PIRC Heads of Department Group: On the Director of Operation’s behalf, members of the Heads of Department Group are responsible for overseeing the Complaints Handling Procedures (CHP).
+PIRC Senior Management Team (SMT): On the HCS’s behalf, members of the SMT are responsible for overseeing the Complaints Handling Procedures (CHP).
 This includes:

 They will usually delegate elements of complaints handling (such as investigations and the drafting of response letters) to complaints investigator who will be a member of staff with appropriate knowledge and seniority.
 Where this happens, they should retain ownership and accountability for the management and reporting of complaints.